Engineering-Research-and-Development/circular-twain_industrial_data_platform/README.md

 - **Brownfield Integration**: the Industrial Data Platform can extend existing digital twins with new technologies thanks to its flexibility.
 - **Integration of several data sources**: the platform allows the integration of etherogeneous data sources through Extraction Transformation and Loading (ETL) operations.
 - **Cognition enabling**: the IDP enables digital twins with cognition thanks to batch and real-time data processing.
-- **Need of data space connection**: thanks to deployment of data space connectors, data providers can connect with other data space actors and share their data.
+- **Data Space connection**: thanks to deployment of data space connectors, data providers can connect with other data space actors and share their data.

 ### Table of Content: